kylechui/obelisk/UCLA/Math 180/Math 180 Lecture 7.md

   - ($\Leftarrow$) Suppose $D'$ is a degree sequence.
 We can create a graph out of it.
 To get a graph for $D$, we add a new vertex and have an edge connect to each of the last $d_n$ vertices in the original graph.
-- Eulerian walk: A closed walk in a graph $G$ that uses every edge exactly once
+- Eulerian cycle: A closed walk in a graph $G$ that uses every edge exactly once
 - For a connected graph $G$, the following are equivalent:
   - $G$ has a closed Eulerian walk
   - All vertices of $G$ have even degree